OK, you're ready to take Inventory with MarginEdge. Great!

 - enter counts in ME, either at a PC or directly on an iPad as you take inventory in the restaurant

-*You can scroll to the bottom to download a PDF guide
+*Scroll to the bottom to download a PDF guide

-on taking you first [me] inventory*
+to walk you through taking you first [me] inventory*

 Before you get started, here are some things to know: